 Ayriole Frost is an active composer, performer, and teacher.
-She co-founded and currently serves as the Executive Director of Shift: Englewood Youth Orchestra, an El Sistema-inspired youth development program on Chicago’s Southwest Side.
-She is a sought-after workshop leader for creative music projects around the country, including a program of Baltimore Symphony Orchestra called OrchKids.
-Her history of working with music programs focused on social justice, including The People’s Music School Youth Orchestras and Chicago Metamorphosis Orchestra Project as well as her own program in Englewood, led her to join North Park University’s faculty as part of their Certificate in Music for Social Change and Human Values.
-She serves as an advisory board member for Ball State University’s School of Music and has served on two collective impact panels of Ingenuity, a national leader in arts advocacy in Chicago.
+They co-founded Shift: Englewood Youth Orchestra, an El Sistema-inspired youth development program on Chicago’s Southwest Side.
+They are a sought-after workshop leader for creative music projects around the country, including a program of Baltimore Symphony Orchestra called OrchKids.
+Their history of working with music programs focused on social justice, including The People’s Music School Youth Orchestras and Chicago Metamorphosis Orchestra Project as well as their own program in Englewood, led them to join North Park University’s faculty as part of their Certificate in Music for Social Change and Human Values.
+They have currently expanded their work at North Park University as a Professor of Music Theory, where they teach all levels of music theory, aural skills, composition, and chamber music coaching.

 Ayriole also continues their passion of teaching and training in the arts education space as the Manager of Partnerships & Learning at Ingenuity, Inc., a backbone organization whose mission is to ensure that every child, in every grade, in every Chicago Public School has access to the arts as part of a quality, well rounded education.
 In this role, they have the opportunity to work with teaching artists and program managers across the sector to provide learning programs that address quality and access in Chicago Public Schools.